 Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come, and his bride has made herself ready.Revelation 19:7

-We saw with Abraham and Moses that Jesus was called ‘The Lamb’.
-Jesus the Lamb will marry a bride, but she was not ready when he completed Brahmacharya.
-In fact, his mission was to make her ready.
-Some speculate that because Jesus postponed Grihastha, he was against or indifferent to marriage.
-But the first activity he participated in as a Sannyasan was a wedding, and his disciples gave much practical advice on how to have a rich marriage.
+With Abraham and Moses Jesus was called ‘The Lamb’.
+This Lamb will marry a bride, but she was not ready when he completed Brahmacharya.
+In fact, his life mission was to make her ready.
+Some speculate that because Jesus postponed Grihastha, he was against marriage.
+But the first activity he participated in as Sannyasan was a wedding.

 Jesus as Vanaprastha